CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 <a name="git"/>

 ## 2. Getting Started with Git

 <a name="installing"/>

 ### 2.1.
 Installing git
-In order to intalling git you can visit the [git download page](https://git-scm.com/download) and run the installer for your operating system.
+In order to intall git you can visit the [git download page](https://git-scm.com/download) and run the installer for your operating system.

 You can verify that git is working from the command line:
 ```